DarrenFrenkel/MDSslides/slides/slide1.md

 ### Hyper Text Transport Protocol

-- HTTP - is the protocol that we use to communicate between client and server.
+- HTTP
-    - Basically a set of conventions to standardise communicates between (browser) client and server.
+    - is the protocol that we use to communicate between client and server.
     - It was created in 1989 by Tim Berners-Lee.